 Once upon a time, there was a girl named Peregrina.
-Peregrina was from a different planet—a planet called Phosimare—only she did not realize this.
+Peregrina was from a different planet—a planet called Phosimare.
+Only she did not realize this.

 When she was too young to remember, Peregrina fell to another planet, the Planet Oge.
-She did not remember this happening, and Peregrina grew up thinking she was from the planet Oge.
+She did not remember this happening.
+And Peregrina grew up thinking she was from the planet Oge.

-Little did Peregrina know that all of the people from Phosimare needed a specific nutrient—a nutrient called Ama.
+Little did Peregrina know that all of the people from Phosimare needed a specific nutrient called Ama.
 Ama was a nutrient that was plentiful on Phosimare but was almost completely lacking on the planet Oge.

 All her life, Peregrina was starving for Ama, and she did not even realize it.
 Her every waking hour was haunted by a sadness, emptiness and an ache that she could not explain.
-She had this feeling that life was supposed to be different–better somehow–but she didn’t know how to make this a reality.
+She had this feeling that life was supposed to be different–better somehow.
+But she didn’t know how to make this a reality.

 And then one day, Peregrina met a new friend, a wise woman named Adelphia.
 Adelphia, it turns out, was from Phosimare, too.
-She actually traveled between Phosimare and Oge occasionally, and she instantly recognized where Peregrina was from.
+She actually traveled between Phosimare and Oge occasionally.
+And she instantly recognized where Peregrina was from.
 Adelphia also realized that Peregrina did not know her true identity or know about Ama.
 One day Adelphia told Peregrina that Peregrina was from Phosimare.

 But then Adelphia said, “My Dear Perregrina, surely you must feel the emptiness inside you—the loneliness, the ache, the feeling like something is missing from your life.
 This longing is for your home—for Phosimare.
 You also long for Ama, a nutrient that all people from Phosimare need but that cannot be found on the planet Oge.”